 Dosage Form: tablet

-INDICATIONS AND USAGE
+1. INDICATIONS AND USAGE

-DOSAGE AND ADMINISTRATION
+2. DOSAGE AND ADMINISTRATION

-DOSAGE FORMS AND STRENGTHS
+3. DOSAGE FORMS AND STRENGTHS

-WARNINGS AND PRECAUTIONS
+5. WARNINGS AND PRECAUTIONS

-Since the sedative effects of Carisoprodol Tablets and other CNS depressants (e.g., alcohol, benzodiazepines, opioids, tricyclic antidepressants) may be additive, appropriate caution should be exercised with patients who take more than one of these CNS depressants simultaneously.
+Since the sedative effects of Carisoprodol and other CNS depressants (e.g., alcohol, benzodiazepines, opioids, tricyclic antidepressants) may be additive, appropriate caution should be exercised with patients who take more than one of these CNS depressants simultaneously.

-5.2 Abuse, Dependence and Withdrawal
+Abuse, Dependence, and Withdrawal

-To reduce the risk of Carisoprodol Tablets abuse, assess the risk of abuse prior to prescribing.
+To reduce the risk of Carisoprodol abuse, assess the risk of abuse prior to prescribing.
 After prescribing, limit the length of treatment to three weeks for the relief of acute musculoskeletal discomfort, keep careful prescription records, monitor for signs of abuse and overdose, and educate patients and their families about abuse and on proper storage and disposal.

-6.1 Clinical Studies Experience
+Clinical Studies Experience

 Because clinical studies are conducted under widely varying conditions, adverse reaction rates observed in clinical studies of a drug cannot be directly compared to rates in the clinical studies of another drug and may not reflect rates observed in practice.

-The data described below are based on 1387 patients pooled from two double-blind, randomized, multicenter, placebo-controlled, one-week trials in adult patients with acute, mechanical, lower back pain [ see CLINICAL STUDIES (14) ].
-In the study, patients were treated with 350 mg of Carisoprodol Tablets, or placebo three times a day and at bedtime for seven days.
+The data described below are based on 1387 patients pooled from two double blind, randomized, multicenter, placebo controlled, one-week trials in adult patients with acute, mechanical, lower back pain [ see Clinical Studies (14) ].
+In these studies, patients were treated with 250 mg of Carisoprodol, 350 mg of Carisoprodol, or placebo three times a day and at bedtime for seven days.
 The mean age was about 41 years old with 54% females and 46% males and 74% Caucasian, 16% Black, 9% Asian, and 2% other.

-|Drowsiness||31 (6)||47 (17)|
+|Drowsiness||31 (6)||73 (13)||47 (17)|

-|Dizziness||11 (2)||19 (7)|
+|Dizziness||11 (2)||43 (8)||19 (7)|

-|Headache||11 (2)||9 (3)|
+|Headache||11 (2)||26 (5)||9 (3)|

-Cardiovascular: Tachycardia, postural hypotension, and facial flushing [ see OVERDOSAGE (10) ].
+Cardiovascular: Tachycardia, postural hypotension, and facial flushing [ see Overdosage (10) ].

-Central Nervous System: Drowsiness, dizziness, vertigo, ataxia, tremor, agitation, irritability, headache, depressive reactions, syncope, insomnia, and seizures [ see OVERDOSAGE (10) ].
+Central Nervous System: Drowsiness, dizziness, vertigo, ataxia, tremor, agitation, irritability, headache, depressive reactions, syncope, insomnia, and seizures [ see Overdosage (10) ].